Jeel-Kenia/Machine_Learning/README.md

 The model successfully predicts salaries based on years of experience with a high degree of accuracy.
 Please refer to the Jupyter Notebook for detailed analysis and code implementation.

+Feel Free to use this code and reach out to me in case of doubts or suggestions if any.